GreenBlast/Linger/README.md

 * StopACAction.py - Stops the Air conditioner by using RMBridgeAdapter
 * ToggleACStateAction.py - Toggles the Air conditioner in the RMBridgeAdapter
 * ShellCommandAction.py - Calls a command to be executed (using subprocess.call)
+* MQTTPublishAction.py - Publishes a message on an MQTT broker
+* TriggerLabelsSendAction.py - Sends a list of labels of actions associated with a trigger, to be used with MultipleLingersTelegramFilterByCommandTrigger
 ### Adapters

 * DirWatchAdapter.py - Adapter that uses python-watchdog to watch over directory changes, most of the time there should be only one active, because it can handle more than one directory for each instance